jju/stubbl/teams/zensunvagabonds.md

 [[Jonah]] and [[Clydon]] were being forced into the role of faces of the franchise before they were really ready. [[Betuel]] is rapidly rising in the ranks.

-The Vagabonds miss the days of having [[Hulud]] anchoring their lineup.
+The Vagabonds miss the days of having [[hulud]] anchoring their lineup.

 ## History